SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

   - Python script for detecting airplanes in images using YOLOv8.
 Outputs will be stored in the Output directory.

 - **Task2-Dassault_Rafale_Detection_Analinear.ipynb:**
-  - Main Jupyter notebook file for Dassault Rafale detection.
+  - Main Google Colab notebook file for Dassault Rafale detection.
 Covers the entire process from data collection to model testing.

 - **Task2-Testing_unseen_image.py:**
   - Python script for testing the best-trained model on unseen images.
 Outputs will be stored in the Output directory.